johnhutch/rails3starter/README.md

 * (Soon to be batch) Photo uploading and resizing using Paperclip.
 * Rspec and capybara tests with guard and launchy for on-the-fly testing and debugging
 * formalize UI for better, more consistent form styling.
-* Compass SASS mixins with the normalize, SUSY grids, and HTML5 Boilerplate.
+* Compass SASS mixins with the normalize, SUSY grids, and Twitter Bootstrap
 * modernizr JS library for handling old browsers

 Things to do when launching a new site with Tinder